Satriamandala Museum: Exhibitions

 The museum contains numerous exhibitions on Indonesian military history.
-It includes a room dedicated to squadron banners, one dedicated to artefacts belonging to General Oerip Soemohardjo (the military's first Chief of Staff), General of the Army Sudirman (the military's first commander in chief), General Abdul Haris Nasution, and General Suharto.
+It includes a room dedicated to squadron banners, one dedicated to artifacts belonging to General Oerip Soemohardjo (the military's first Chief of Staff), General of the Army Sudirman (the military's first commander in chief), General Abdul Haris Nasution, and General Suharto.
 A nearby area contains hundreds of rifles, grenades, sharpened bamboo sticks, and other weapons dating from the 1940s and later.
 A Hall of Heroes holds life-size statues of members of the military who have been declared National Heroes of Indonesia, with Sudirman and Oerip in places of honour at the back of the hall.

 There are also 75 dioramas of pre-independence rebellions, the seconds leading to the proclamation of independence, the national revolution, and military efforts after the revolution.
 The dioramas were created by craftsmen from Yogyakarta.
 Further exhibitions in the building are photographic.

 It also includes several war machines, mostly on the museum grounds.
-This includes the ship KRI Pattimura, which saw action in Papua; aircraft such as the Yokosuka K5Y1, Mansyu Ki-79, North American AT-16 Harvard, North American B-25 Mitchell, North American P-51 Mustang, the old RI 001 presidential jet, and the Mil Mi-4 helicopter; and land machines such as tanks, ambulances, and a Willys MB belonging to Sudirman.
+This includes the ship KRI Pattimura, which saw action in Papua; aircraft such as the Yokosuka K5Y1, Mansyu Ki-79, North American AT-16 Harvard, North American B-25 Mitchell, North American P-51 Mustang, Piper Cub, Douglas C-47 Skytrain, Fairey Gannet, and the Mil Mi-4 & Bell 204 helicopter; and land machines such as tanks, ambulances, and a Willys MB belonging to Sudirman.

-Waspada Purbawisesa, a five-story pentagon-shaped museum houses dioramas and artefacts from military conflicts against Islamic groups, both conservative and extremist.
-It includes artefacts from the defeat of the Darul Islam revolt and dioramas of other military conflicts with Islamic groups.
+Waspada Purbawisesa, a five-story pentagon-shaped museum houses dioramas and artifacts from military conflicts against Islamic groups, both conservative and extremist.
+It includes artifacts from the defeat of the Darul Islam revolt and dioramas of other military conflicts with Islamic groups.